Take It Off (Kesha song): Critical reception

-Chart performance
+Commercial performance

-In January 2010, due to strong digital sales, the song charted in the United States, Canada, and the United Kingdom, debuting at numbers 85, 45, and 112 respectively.
+In January 2010, due to strong digital sales, the song charted on the Billboard Hot 100, the United Kingdom Singles Chart and the Canadian Hot 100, debuting at numbers 85, 45, and 112 respectively.
 In the United States, the song re-entered the Billboard Hot 100 at number 92 on the issue date of August 7, 2010.
 The song steadily ascended the charts for six weeks before eventually reaching a peak of eight on its eighth week on the chart.
 With the song charting in the top-ten it became Kesha's fourth consecutive top-ten single and she became the 11th female artist in history to attain four top-ten singles off of a debut album.
-On December 13, 2018, the song received a 3× Platinum certification by the Recording Industry Association of America (RIAA) for sales of 3,000,000 units.
-With this feat Kesha became the second lead artist, following Lady Gaga, to achieve four million selling songs in 2010.
+In September 2010, the song reached 1,000,000 downloads, making Kesha the second lead artist, following Lady Gaga, to achieve four million selling songs in 2010.
 The song later crossed the two million paid downloads mark in February 2011, becoming her fifth song to do so.
-As of June 2011, the song has sold 2,134,000 copies in the United States.
 As of March 2016, "Take it Off" has sold 2.5 million digital copies.
+In 2024, the song received a 4× Platinum certification by the Recording Industry Association of America (RIAA) for sales of 4,000,000 equivalent units.

-In Canada, following its debut on the chart from Animals release, the song ascended and descended the chart for 12 weeks before eventually dropping off the chart.
+In Canada, following its debut on the chart from her album Animals release, the song ascended and descended the chart for 12 weeks before eventually dropping off the chart.
 On July 13, 2010, the song re-entered the chart at 86.
 After ascending the chart for seven weeks the single reached an eventual peak of eight.
 In the United Kingdom, the song was listed on the UK Singles Chart for one week, dropping off the following week.
 On the issue date of August 28, 2010 the single re-entered the chart at 44.
 After steadily ascending the charts, the song eventually reached a peak of 15.
 In New Zealand, "Take It Off" entered the chart at 32 on the issue date of July 12, 2010.
 In the succeeding week the single rose ten spots to attain position 22.
 The song has since been certified gold by the Recording Industry Association of New Zealand (RIANZ).
 After eight more weeks of steadily ascending the charts the single reached a peak of 11 on its tenth total week on the chart.
 On August 22, 2010, the single entered the Australian Singles Chart at 29.
 The song ascended the chart for three weeks eventually reaching a peak of five.
 It has since been certified two times Platinum by the Australian Recording Industry Association (ARIA) for sales of 140,000 units.